olifrost/olifrost.github.io/_posts/2019-09-27-i-cant-swim.md

 {% include poster-gallery.html path="results" %}

-[For halloween I made masks]({{ site.baseurl }}{% post_url 2019-10-31-fossilghouls %}), which were worn by local school strike groups and even at coal mine protests in Australia.
+[For halloween I made masks]({{ site.baseurl }}{% post_url 2019-10-31-fossilghouls %}), which were worn by local school strike groups and at coal mine protests in Australia.

 And by the end of the year, I had been invited to talk on a panel about the UK election and the climate, organised by Lily Allen.

 ![](/blog/panel.jpg)

+At the night's end, Lilly said thanks for coming, and we shared a brief hug.

-Most important of all though, at the panel I got to meet Lily Allen's boyfriend.
+Most important of all though, at the panel I got to meet Lily's boyfriend.

 *David Harbour*, from Stranger Things.

 [>> Go to Posters Site](/posters)